files-community/Files/src/Files.App.Controls/README.md

-> These controls are provided "as is," with no guaranteed support, but we hope they prove useful to the developer community.
+> These controls are provided "as is", with no guaranteed support, but we hope they prove useful to the developer community.

 # 📁 Files UI Controls